 Milk is an important source of nutrition for babies and children.
 If you are breastfeeding, ideally continue to do so when introducing cow's milk free solids.
-Breastfeeding mums may need to follow a milk free diet found at https:// frimley-healthiertogether.nhs.uk/professionals/feeding-pathways-supporting-information/milk-free-dietbreastfeeding-mums

-If your baby is taking an infant formula, it needs to be a special 'hypoallergenic' milk-free formula unless they are over the age of 1 in which case they can drink soya or oat milk in the Alpro growing up drink range.
+Breastfeeding Mums may need to follow a milk free diet - see 'Milk free diet for breastfeeding Mums' on the Frimley Healthier Together website: www.frimley-healthiertogether.nhs.uk If your baby is taking an infant formula, it needs to be a 'hypoallergenic' milk free formula, or if over the age of 1, they can drink Alpro Growing Up Oat or Soya drink, Oatly Oat Drink Barista Edition or the Oatly Oat Drink Whole.

-Specialised infant formula
+• Specialised infant formula

-Your baby may be prescribed a hypoallergenic formula such as Alimentum, Althera, Aptamil Pepti or Nutramigen LGG (or more rarely Elecare, Alfamino, Puramino or Neocate).
-They should use this as their main milk drink until 12 months old or as advised by your Health Care Professional.
+Your baby may be prescribed a 'hypoallergenic' formula such as Alimentum, Althera, Aptamil Pepti or Nutramigen LGG (or more rarely, Alfamino, Puramino or Neocate).
+This should use this as their main milk drink until they are 12 months old, or as advised by your Health Care Professional.
 For babies over 6 months, who are not allergic to soya, Wysoy infant formula may be considered.
 This does not need to be prescribed as it is available to buy from pharmacies and larger supermarkets at a similar price to standard infant formula.

 Most babies aged 6-12 months need approximately 600ml (20oz) formula each day to ensure they are meeting their nutritional needs, especially calcium.
-Over 1 year this amount reduces to around 350ml (12oz).
+Over the age of 1, this amount reduces to around 350ml (12oz).
 These amounts vary according to the child and their diet.

-Plant based alternatives to cow's milk for cooking
+• Plant based alternatives to cow's milk

-Choose plant-based milks that are fortified with vitamins and minerals, in particular calcium and iodine.
+Always choose plant-based dairy milk alternatives that are fortified with vitamins and minerals, in particular calcium (at least 120mg calcium/100mls) and iodine.
 These are available to buy from most supermarkets and can be used in cooking from six months of age but not as a main milk drink until your child is over one year old.
-For example: soya, oat, nut (almond, cashew, coconut, hazelnut) or hemp milk.
-Brands include supermarket own label, Alpro growing up drink and the Oatly range.
+Brands include supermarket own label, Alpro and Oatly: soya, oat, almond, cashew, coconut, hazelnut and hemp drink.
 Rice milk should not be given to children under 41⁄2 years old.
-Please note under the age of 2 only the Alpro growing up oat and soya ranges are nutritionally adequate.

-Always choose a milk alternative that is fortified or enriched with calcium, they should provide at least 120mg of calcium /100mls.
-Not all organic versions have vitamins and minerals added - check the label.
-Please be aware that some milk alternatives may not be suitable for other allergies.
+Please be aware that not all organic versions have vitamins and minerals added and some milk alternatives may not be suitable for other allergies.
 Please discuss with your Health care professional or Dietitian if unsure.